Monitor Connect services

 Service Health and Resource Usage

-Use the Connect console and Grafana Dashboards to monitor the health of Connect services.
+Use the Connect Console and Grafana Dashboards to monitor the health of Connect services.
 If any service is degraded or unavailable, it can impact the overall health of Connect and its ability to process messages.
 As a result, the first step in troubleshooting is to verify the health of all services.

 All Connect microservices are JVM-based, so memory usage is one of the most important resources to monitor.
 Memory-related issues often appear as pod restarts caused by Out of Memory (OOM) kills.
 If you notice a high restart count for any Connect service, investigate the root cause.